SillyLilGoober/SillyLilGoober.github.io/README.md

 # SillyLilGoober.github.io
-A place where i do silly shit
+A place where i do silly stuff